5/14: All SBPL locations are closed for staff training.

 Funding

-Historically, City Fire crews and Parks and Recreation staff have not had the resources for a comprehensive approach to fire safety across open space parks.
-Through ongoing collaboration, the Departments have secured nearly $3 million in grant funding to support wildfire prevention efforts.
+Historically, City Fire crews and Parks and Recreation staff have not had the resources for a comprehensive approach to fire safety across open spaces.
+Through ongoing collaboration, the Departments have secured nearly $4.5 million in grant funding to support wildfire resiliency efforts.

 In February 2023, the Coastal Conservancy awarded the City of Santa Barbara a $525,000 grant to support wildfire prevention and resilience efforts.
 This grant, in addition to $87,800 match funding from the Fire Department, will cover comprehensive biological resource reports in seven open space parks to inform future work plans, and the execution of work plans in three of seven of the parks.

-This funding will be used in open spaces across the City including Arroyo Burro Open Space, Barger Canyon Preserve, Cold Spring Trail and Gould Park, Douglas Family Preserve, Equestrian Circle, Franceschi Park, Hale Park, Hidden Valley Park, Honda Valley Park, Jesusita Trail Corridor, La Mesa Park, Laurel Canyon Park, Parma Park, Rattlesnake Canyon Trail Corridor, Sheffield Reservoir, Skofield Park, and Stevens Park.
+This funding will be used in open spaces across the City including Arroyo Burro Open Space, Barger Canyon Preserve, Cold Spring Trail and Gould Park, Douglas Family Preserve, Equestrian Circle, Escondido Park, Franceschi Park, Hale Park, Hidden Valley Park, Hilda Ray Park, Honda Valley Park, Jesusita Trail Corridor, La Mesa Park, Laurel Canyon Park, Loma Media Park, Mission Historical Park, Orpet Park, Parma Park, Rattlesnake Canyon Trail Corridor, Sheffield Reservoir, Skofield Park, Stevens Park, and Syvan Park.